dustinpfister/hexo_sitesource/source/_posts/nodejs-request.md

 Although this is of course something that can be done within node by itself with the [http](https://nodejs.org/api/http.html) core module.
 A popular NPM package called request is often used to help make requests a little easier.

+So go ahead and install request into a demo project, and give it a try.

 ```
 $ npm install request --save
 ```

+Here is a quick demo as to how to go about making that simple get request.

 ```js
 var request = require('request');